mistermicheels/learning-notes/architecture-design/Architectural-boundaries.md

 -   **Lower coupling**: Decouple components so changes in one component don't require changes in other components
 -   **Higher cohesion**: Group together things that change at the same rate and for the same reasons (cohesion)
     -   Manifestation of the Single Responsibility Principle (from the [SOLID principles](./oo-design/SOLID-principles.md)), but this time at the architectural level
+-   Low coupling and higher cohesion are basically about **encapsulating volatility**.
+When one part of your system needs to change, you want to prevent others from having to change as wel.
+In particular, you don't want change in the more volatile parts of your system force change in the more stable parts of your system.
 -   Ability to **delay choices** until last possible moment

 Example: Separating main business logic from persistence logic